About

 This is currently under construction.
 Stay tuned.

-Originally, I am from Texas.
-In 2003 I moved to the San Francisco Bay area.
+I am originally from Texas.
+In 2003, I moved to the San Francisco Bay area.
 I obtained my bachelor’s in physics from San Francisco State University.
 I then moved to the Los Angeles area to pursue my master’s at Long Beach State University.
-In 2010 I began my Ph.D. in Columbus, Ohio.
-I have recently relocated to Seattle, WA.
-I am looking forward to the next exciting chapter in my life.
+In 2010, I began my Ph.D. in Columbus, Ohio.
+In 2017, I moved to Seattle, WA.

 Below is an animation, made in Julia, of particles moving in a fluid.
 The Chorin projection method was used to simulate the fluid. particles moving in a fluid